chadwickcasp/depth_map/README.md

 This module takes in two 8-bit stereoimages (one from the left, the other from the right) and outputs a depth map.
 It works by iterating through both images and matching similar features.
-After successfully matching the features, the algorithm takes the square euclidean distance between the pixel values in the feature.
+After successfully matching the features, the algorithm takes the square euclidean distance between the pixel locations of the left and right images.
 Then, it writes that distance into a pixel of the depth map corresponding to the center of the feature.

 ##### make_qtree.c: